booperlv/nvim-gomove/README.md

   undojoin = true,
   -- whether to not to move past end column when moving blocks horizontally, (true/false) move_past_end_col = false,
-  -- whether or not to ignore indent when duplicating lines horizontally, (true/false) ignore_indent_lh_dup = true,
 }
 ```